weygoldt/chirpdetector/docs/contributing.md

 - [ ] Finish a script to analyze the Json dumps from the training loop
 - [ ] Update all the docstrings after refactoring.
 - [ ] Move hardcoded params from assignment algo into config.toml
-- [ ] Split the messy training loop into functions.
+- [ ] Split the messy training loop into functions or remove it all together and rely on external libraries for training
 - [ ] Remove all pyright warnings.
 - [ ] Build github actions CI/CD pipeline for codecov etc.
 - [x] Implement detector class that works with the trained yolov8